 Community restoration of the endangered native forests of Rodrigues, Mauritius

 In 1708, Francois Leguat described the then uninhabited island of Rodrigues, near Mauritius, as a paradise whose ‘springs never ran dry’.
-Less than 200 years later Balfour referred to Rodrigues as ‘a dry and comparatively barren spot, clothed with weeds’.
-Only three of seventeen endemic vertebrates now survive.
-No areas of full canopy native forest remain.
+Less than 200 years later, Balfour referred to Rodrigues as ‘a dry and comparatively barren spot, clothed with weeds’.
+Only three of 17 endemic vertebrates now survive and no areas of full canopy native forest remain.
 All but two of the 37 surviving endemic plant species are threatened to some extent.
 Despite this, due to its extraordinarily high level of unique flora and fauna, Rodrigues is part of the Madagascan biodiversity hotspot.
 It has the third most endangered flora of all oceanic islands.

 Rodriguans depend on endemic plants for botanical medicines and a large woman-centred basket-weaving industry.
-Water shortage blocks economic development, 33% of households are classified as poor and 11% are very poor.
-Deforestation was the initial cause, and subsequent planting of water-hungry fast growing forestry trees has exacerbated the problem.
+Water shortage blocks economic development, where 33% of households are classified as poor and 11% are very poor.
+Deforestation was the initial cause and subsequent planting of water-hungry, fast-growing forestry trees has exacerbated the problem.

 John is spearheading a community-led conservation effort to restore significant areas of sustainably managed native Rodriguan forest, enhance watershed areas and stabilise soil.
 By establishing plantations of useful endemic trees and plants, local communities will have a ready and sustainable supply of artisanal material.
 Pilot projects have proved successful and John is now rolling out the programme more widely across the island.